Planning a Trip to Nepal?

-There are many great reasons to visit Nepal, including its friendly people, its cultural heritage sites and its world class treks.
-The biggest attraction of all is perhaps the amazing views on Himalyan giants such as Mount Everest, Annapurna, Ama Dablam and Machapuchare.
+There are many great reasons to visit Nepal: its friendly people, its cultural heritage sites, and its world-class treks.
+The biggest attraction of all is perhaps the amazing views of Himalayan giants such as Everest, Annapurna, Dhaulagiri, Ama Dablam and Machapuchare.
+No list of viewpoints can ever be complete since there are countless great views in Nepal (and opinions are subjective), but here's a list of some of our favorite spots worth visiting.
+This list has been updated in November 2021 to reflect the latest information.

 Kala Patthar (also known as Kala Pattar or Kalapatar, 5,164m), near Everest Basecamp, remains the top viewpoint in Nepal.
 It offers the closest view on Mount Everest one can get to without serious mountaineering skills.